dhiltonp/pop/docs/source/book/problem.rst

 The Rise of the Web, SaaS, and Open Source
 ------------------------------------------

-The days of personal computing have evolved into the current world, but software development remains in large part a combination of the concepts of the past.
+The days of personal computing has evolved into the current world, but software development remains in large part a combination of the concepts of the past.

-Since the 90's, the internet has become the dominant stage for software development.
+Since the 1990's, the internet has become the dominant stage for software development.
 The worlds of back-end computation and graphical environments have merged together.
 The code that used to be relatively thin in desktop applications, the back-end code, has become vast; on a scale that was once unimaginable, with millions of servers running massive volumes of code.
 The GUIS have changes as well, with the new canvas being a web browser and phone apps.

-This entire structure is also run, in huge part, by Open Source Code.
+This entire structure is also run, in huge part, by Open Source code.
 Code that is freely given away, and whose development has enabled the modern cell phone market and the modern data center.